-Protecting new treatments and innovations is critical for the drug developers.
-In this article and its presentation, we provide of an overview of the history of patents, what a patent is, the general process to obtain one today, and some common questions and errors.
+Protecting new treatments and innovations is critical for drug developers.
+In this article, we provide of an overview of the history of patents, what a patent is, the general process to obtain one today, and some common questions and errors.
+For information on our Research & IP Evaluation Services, click here.

 What is the origin of the patent?